 The Company enters into these derivative transactions solely for the purpose of hedging our inventory holding risk, and not for speculative market purposes.
 Due to the nature of our hedging strategy, we are not using hedge accounting as defined under Derivatives and Hedging Topic 815 of the ASC ("ASC 815").
-Unrealized gains or losses resulting from our futures and forward contracts are reported as cost of sales with the related amounts due from or to counterparties reflected as derivative assets or liabilities.
+Unrealized gains or losses resulting from our forward and futures contracts are reported as cost of sales with the related amounts due from or to counterparties reflected as derivative assets or liabilities.
 The Company adjusts the derivatives to fair value on a daily basis until the transactions are settled.
-When these contracts are net settled, the unrealized gains and losses are reversed and the realized gains and losses for forward contracts are recorded in revenue and cost of sales and the net realized gains and losses for futures are recorded in cost of sales
+When these contracts are net settled, the unrealized gains and losses are recorded in cost of sales, respectively, and the net realized gains and losses for futures are recorded in cost of sales.

-The Company's net gains and losses on derivative instruments for the three months ended September 30, 2023 and 2022 totaled losses of \$10.5 million and losses of \$30.2 million, respectively.
-These were substantially offset by the changes in fair market value of the underlying precious metals inventory and open sale and purchase commitments, which is also recorded in cost of sales in the condensed consolidated statements of income.
+The Company's net gains and losses on derivative instruments totaled losses of \$22.3 million and losses of \$10.5 million for the three months ended September 30, 2024 and 2023, respectively.
+These were substantially offset by the changes in fair market value of the underlying precious metals inventory and open sale and purchase commitments, which is also recorded in cost of sales in the consolidated statements of income.